mceryak/seng201_gui_app/README.md

 To run:
   1. Download zip file
-  2. go to project folder in command line and type: 'java -jar spaceexplorer.jar'
+  2. go to project folder in command line and type: `java -jar spaceexplorer.jar`